Terms and conditions of marriage ceremonies in the Haversham Room

 Health and safety

 The number of guests in the Haversham Room must not exceed the licensed capacity.
 Guests include babies, children, witnesses for your wedding and anyone hired for photographs or video recording.

-It is the responsibility of the bride and groom to ensure the maximum capacity is not compromised and to make the necessary decisions as to who may need to leave should this be the case, before the ceremony can commence.
+It is the responsibility of the bride and groom to make sure the maximum capacity is not compromised and to make the necessary decisions as to who may need to leave should this be the case, before the ceremony can start.

 The Superintendent Registrar or Deputy Superintendent Registrar conducting the ceremony has the right not to conduct any ceremony where they find that any part of the ceremony compromises the heath and safety of themselves and their colleagues.

-You must ensure that no fireworks, candles or similar matter of any description are present or set off before, during or after the ceremony, either within the building or outside the building.
+You must make sure that no fireworks, candles or similar matter of any description are present or set off before, during or after the ceremony, either within the building or outside the building.

 No electrical devices are allowed to be plugged into any electrical sockets.

 Smoking is not permitted at any point in the Haversham Room.